Saja-Abu-Hmesa/sepsis-streaming/README.md

 # Sepsis Early Warning — Real-Time Streaming Pipeline

-This project builds a real-time pipeline to predict sepsis early using ICU data from MIMIC-III.
+This project builds a real-time workflow to predict sepsis early using ICU data from MIMIC-III.
 It streams patient vitals through Kafka, processes them with Spark Structured Streaming, and runs XGBoost + LSTM models to flag patients at risk.

 ## What I used